 I have heard some people say that stillbirth isn’t preventable.
 And that’s a hard subject for me, because while some deaths “just happen,” Adrian’s didn’t have to.
 There were warning signs, and while they were minor, they shouldn’t have been dismissed.

 Warning signs of problems with my pregnancy:

-- Sharp, tearing pain underneath my right side ribs – this is a huge indicator of either preeclampsia and/or placental abruption.
-When I reported it to them, I described as “lightning.”
+This is a huge indicator of either preeclampsia and/or placental abruption.
+When I reported it my providers, I described as “lightning.”
 My providers brushed it off, though.
 I still don’t understand why.